ALMA FACTS III. High-Resolution CO(2-1)/CO(1-0) Maps of Twelve Nearby Galaxies: Results

 The $R_{21}$ maps for each galaxy and their distributions (histograms), as well as their optical images for comparison, are shown in Figures \ref{fig:r21rgb_set1}-\ref{fig:r21rgb_set6}.
 We summarize the $R_{21}$ variations in each galaxy separately (see Table \ref{tab:percentages}).
 We tend to find similar trends in each morphological type and galactic structure (e.g., barred, unbarred, spiral), which leads us to classify them according to their optical and molecular gas morphologies (Section \ref{sec:disc}).

-We divide the molecular gas using the definitions adopted in \citet[][for a review]{Hasegawa:1997}.
+We divide the molecular gas using the definitions adopted in \citet[]{Hasegawa:1997}.
 Low-ratio gas (LRG) have $R_{21} < 0.7$ (blue), high-ratio gas (HRG) are in between $0.7 < R_{21} < 1.0$ (red), and very-high-ratio gas (VHRG) have $R_{21} > 1.0$.
-The division of molecular gas at $R_{21}=0.7$ (white) is motivated both theoretically via the LVG approximation \citep{Goldreich:1974, Scoville:1974} and observationally first in MW studies \citep[e.g.,][]{Sakamoto:1997, Oka:1998a, Hasegawa:1997}.
-Typical molecular gas with physical conditions (${n_{\rm{H_2}}, T_{\rm{k}}}$) = (300 cm$^{-3}$, 10 K) have $R_{21}$ $\sim$ 0.6-0.7 (i.e., LRG), with the transition from LRG to HRG requiring 2-3x denser and/or hotter gas \citep[e.g.,][]{Koda:2012}.
+The division of molecular gas at $R_{21}=0.7$ (white) is motivated both theoretically via the large-velocity gradient (LVG) approximation \citep{Goldreich:1974, Scoville:1974} and observationally first in MW studies \citep[e.g.,][]{Sakamoto:1997, Oka:1998a, Hasegawa:1997}.
+Typical molecular gas with physical conditions (${n_{\rm{H_2}}, T_{\rm{k}}}$) = (300 cm$^{-3}$, 10 K) have $R_{21}$ $\sim$ 0.6-0.7 (around the LRG-HRG boundary), with the transition from LRG to HRG requiring 2-3x denser and/or hotter gas \citep[e.g.,][]{Koda:2012}.
 On the other hand, VHRG with $R_{21} > 1.0$ is difficult to achieve, requiring optically thin conditions yet even denser/hotter gas.

+We note that the shift from LRG to HRG (or vice-versa) is continuous in the values of $n_{\rm H2}$, $T_{\rm k}$ (and $N_{\rm CO}$) \citep{Koda:2025} and cannot be characterized by single numbers.
+Nevertheless, a crude guideline would be helpful to gauge the relative physical conditions of LRG and HRG.
+According to the calculations by \citet{Koda:2012} which considered a range of $N_{\rm CO}$, HRG requires $\sim$2-3 times higher $n_{\rm H2}$ and $T_{\rm k}$ than LRG.

 The blue and green histograms show how the bulk of the molecular gas in each galaxy are distributed by area (number) and mass (weighted by I$_{\rm{CO(1-0)}}$), respectively.
 They show the overall distribution (lightest shade) and the contribution from the central 1~kpc ($R<0.5$~kpc, darkest shade) in the plane of each galaxy, following the definition for central regions adopted in e.g. \citet[][]{Sakamoto:1999, Sheth:2005}.
 The central 1~kpc has been used as a fiducial value for central regions in the literature.
 However, the size of the central region depends on the galaxy, and based on the $R_{21}$ maps, the region of HRG in the centers of galaxies can extend beyond $R>0.5$~kpc.
 We thus also show the contribution from the central 2~kpc ($R>1.0$~kpc, hatched, dark shade) in the histograms.